Henry Cooper: Life outside boxing

-Cooper was married to Albina Genepri from 1960 until 2008 (her death).
+Cooper was married to Albina Genepri from 1960 until her death in 2008.
 He converted to her Catholic faith and described Albina, who "hated" his sport, as "an ideal wife for a boxer", never grumbling about his long absences before big fights and inviting journalists in for tea while they waited for Cooper to get out of bed the morning after bouts.
+Cooper died on 1 May 2011, two days before his 77th birthday.
 He was survived by their sons and two grandchildren.

 Cooper was a lifelong Arsenal supporter.

 Awards and honours

 Cooper was the first to win the BBC Sports Personality of the Year award twice, in 1967 for going unbeaten and in 1970, when Cooper had become the British, Commonwealth, and European heavyweight champion.
 He is the only British boxer to win three Lonsdale Belts outright.

-Cooper was appointed an Officer of the Order of the British Empire (OBE) in 1969, awarded a Papal Knighthood in 1978, and was knighted in 2000.
+Cooper was appointed an Officer of the Order of the British Empire (OBE) in the 1969 New Year Honours for services to boxing, awarded a Papal Knighthood in 1978, and was knighted in the 2000 New Year Honours, again for services to boxing.
 He is also celebrated as one of the great Londoners in the "London Song" by Ray Davies on his 1998 album The Storyteller.
 He was the subject of This Is Your Life in 1970 when he was surprised by Eamonn Andrews at Thames Television's Euston Road Studios.